massi1993/MCU/README.md

 - cnt = 1 -> blue led PE8 on
 - cnt = 2 -> red led PE9 on
 - cnt = 3 -> blue and red led (PE8 and PE9) on

+However, we can use also BSRR to set/reset the corrispondent ODRx bit.

 ## 2. Project LED FLASHING EVERY x SECONDS
 The clock frequency provided by the board is 8 MHz, which is 8 million counts per second.